kobsio/kobs/docs/configuration/plugins.md

 ## ClickHouse

+The ClickHouse plugin provides a user interface for the [kobsio/fluent-bit-clickhouse](https://github.com/kobsio/fluent-bit-clickhouse) Fluent Bit plugin.

 The following config can be used to grant kobs access to a ClickHouse instance running at `clickhouse-clickhouse.logging.svc.cluster.local:9000`, where the logs are save in a database named `logs`.
 To access ClickHouse the user `admin` with the password `admin` is used.

 ```yaml